 What?
-Hotel LA has been a Brisbane institution for over 140 years.
-There’s multiple bars over two levels, pub sports galore and an in-house grill so you can get your parmy on.
+The Lord Alfred has been a Brisbane institution for over 140 years.
+There’s multiple bars over two levels, a brasserie for early morning coffee and an in-house kitchen so you can replenish those hunger pangs.

 Where?
 63 Petrie Tce.

 Why visit?
-Pool, karaoke, pub grub, jam nights, poker tournaments – we could go on all day!
+Drinks, food, live music, sport on the big screen – we could go on all day!

 Drink this: Grab yourself a jug of draught and share it with a mate proper pub style.

 Insider tip: Choose a game night to have quiet beer on the upstairs balcony and watch the punters on the street below.